 Ivo Bolsens - Senior Vice President & Chief Technology Officer

 Ivo Bolsens is senior vice president and chief technology officer (CTO), with responsibility for advanced technology development, Xilinx research laboratories (XRL) and Xilinx university program (XUP).

 Bolsens came to Xilinx in June 2001 from the Belgium-based research center IMEC, where he was vice president of information and communication systems.
 His research included the development of knowledge-based verification for VLSI circuits, design of digital signal processing applications, and wireless communication terminals.
 He also headed the research on design technology for high-level synthesis of DSP hardware, HW/SW co-design and system-on-chip design.

 Bolsens holds a PhD in applied science and an MSEE from the Catholic University of Leuven in Belgium.

-Kevin Cooney - Corporate Vice President & Chief Information Officer
+Kevin Cooney - Senior Vice President & Chief Information Officer

-Cooney joined Xilinx in 1995, after more than ten years at Digital Equipment Corp., where he served in a variety of information technology (IT) management positions within the company's hardware and software divisions, ultimately as Manager of Information and Communications Technology for Digital's systems business division in Europe.
-In 2004, Cooney was promoted to his current position at Xilinx after more than 12 years managing information technology worldwide for Xilinx and serving as the EMEA managing director for the past 8 years.
+Cooney joined Xilinx in 1995, after more than ten years at Digital Equipment Corp., where he served in a variety of information technology (IT) management positions within the company’s hardware and software divisions, ultimately as Manager of Information and Communications Technology for Digital’s systems business division in Europe.
+Cooney was promoted to his current position at Xilinx after more than 12 years managing information technology worldwide for Xilinx and serving as the EMEA managing director for the past 8 years.

 Lorenzo A. Flores - Senior Vice President and Chief Financial Officer